CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 competitionEngine.clearScheduledMatchUps({
-  ignoreMatchUpStatuses, // optional - specify matchUpStatus values to be ignored; defaults to all completed matchUpStatuses scheduleAttributes, // optional - specify which attributes should be considered; defaults to ['scheduledDate', 'scheduledTime'] scheduleDates, // optional - array of dates to be cleared; only matchUps with specified scheduledDate will be cleared venueIds, // optional - array of venueIds; only matchUps at specified venues will be cleared });
+  ignoreMatchUpStatuses, // optional - specify matchUpStatus values to be ignored; defaults to all completed matchUpStatuses scheduleAttributes, // optional - specify which attributes should be considered; defaults to ['scheduledDate', 'scheduledTime'] scheduledDates, // optional - array of dates to be cleared; only matchUps with specified scheduledDate will be cleared venueIds, // optional - array of venueIds; only matchUps at specified venues will be cleared });
 ```